-In particular, all expenses related to pumphouses, the water treatment plant, water line maintenance, water meter services, trucked water delivery and reservoirs were assigned to the water utility revenue requirement.
+All expenses related to pumphouses, the water treatment plant, water line maintenance, water meter services, trucked water delivery and reservoirs were assigned to the water utility revenue requirement.
 All expenses related to lift stations, lagoons, sewer line maintenance, and sewage pump-out were assigned to the sewer utility revenue requirement.